 Scary Trivia: 230 feet high, 460 feet long.
 The wooden planks are placed on steel cables, which also makes the bridge very rigid.
 While walking across this creaky bridge, you can actually feel it bounce!

 Every day, hundreds of people cross this old bridge to reach the other side.
-Originally built in 1889, this simple suspension footbridge is not very high and not very long, but it’s scary when a lot of people cross this bridge at the same time.
+This bridge in Canada was built in 1889, this simple suspension footbridge is not very high and not very long, but it’s scary when a lot of people cross this bridge at the same time.

 Scary Trivia: 12,605 feet high.
 Arriving at the bridge is itself an adventure, which requires a ride on a revolving cable car that climbs this height (9200 ft.) in just 20 minutes.

 The popular adage is ‘Don’t look down’ while crossing this bridge as it will send your heartbeats soaring and you might develop cold feet.
 This maybe one of the shortest bridges on the list, but once you are on this stunning bridge at that unfathomable height, pause for a second and look around to savour the spectacular beauty of the rocky French Alps.
-Fortunately, the bridge itself is short, making for an easy escape if you are dealing with acrophobia.
+Fortunately, this bridge in France is short, making for an easy escape if you are dealing with acrophobia.

 Scary Trivia: 328 feet high, 558 feet long.
 One of the Alps’ longest and highest suspension bridge.
 Just like the Aiguille du Midi Bridge, you have to take the cable car to reach the top.
 High up in the Alps, the wind is very strong and the bridge shakes from side to side.